 The government claims that only large-scale commercial pirates will be targeted, and no-one has (yet) got into trouble for torrenting for personal use.
 But the fact it has refused to set a threshold on how the law can be applied remains deeply worrying and means that, according to the letter of the law, you can be jailed for ten years for torrenting a single movie.

 Under government instructions, UK ISPs are among the most fervent blockers of torrent sites in the world.
 And it is thanks to these blocks on copyright grounds that UK citizens are subject to some of the most extensive internet censorship performed by any country.
+Check out our UK VPN page for a list of the services to use there.

 Copyright infringement: Criminal Offence